Highlights

 Everest Base Camp with Cho La and Renjo La Pass is an adrenaline-boasting trek famous for exploring mountains, Sherpa villages, and iconic viewpoints.
 The journey lasts for 16 days, and is popularly known as the two high passes trek, which stands out as a challenging yet surprising odyssey, rewarding you with great mountain views, glaciers, distinct landscapes, modern and remote versions of Sherpa settlements and people, as it covers standard EBC Trail, on the first half, and then, covers, the off beaten less crowded trails, while crossing the Cho La and Renjo La Pass.

-Although the Everest Base Camp, Gokyo, Cho La, and Renjo La Pass Trek takes you to such high elevations, with increasing altitude each day, we've customized the itinerary via a gradual moderate pace, minimizing hazards like altitude sickness, and ensuring a safe trip.
-Many trekkers across the globe have completed this journey with our experienced trekking guides and safety-focused, day-to-day itinerary; however, the trek is customizable, if you choose other trailheads, or side trips inclusion, or the total duration, can be extended or minimized as your time frame allows.
+Although the Everest Base Camp, Gokyo, Cho La, and Renjo La Pass Trek takes you to such high elevations, with increasing altitude each day, we've customised the itinerary via a gradual moderate pace, minimising hazards like altitude sickness, and ensuring a safe trip.
+Many trekkers across the globe have completed this journey with our experienced trekking guides and a safety-focused, day-to-day itinerary; however, the trek is customizable.
+If you choose other trailheads or side trips, inclusion, or the total duration, can be extended or minimised as your time frame allows.

 Everest Base Camp with Cho La and Renjo La Pass Trekking Route